Prayer

 All the believers were one in heart and mind.
 No one claimed that any of their possessions was their own, but they shared everything they had. —Acts 4:32

 “Stay with us, because it is almost evening and the day is now nearly over.”
-So he [Jesus] went in to stay with them. —Luke 24:29b
+So [Jesus] went in to stay with them. —Luke 24:29

-Anyone who chooses to walk in the way of Jesus must consider that Jesus asks us to trust him for our daily bread, to care for the poor, the orphan and the widow, and to find joy and contentment in a life of simplicity.
+Those who are called to walk in the way of Jesus must consider that Jesus asks us to trust him for our daily bread, to care for the poor, the orphan and the widow, and to find joy and contentment in a life of simplicity.
 A life defined by simplicity can hear and respond quickly to the leading of the Holy Spirit.

-Our vow of simplicity means having all we need for a healthy life, but seeking to remain free from the bondage of unhealthy attachments.
+Our call to simplicity means having all we need for a healthy life but seeking to remain free from the bondage of unhealthy attachments.
 We choose an attitude inclined away from accumulation.
-We desire to be mindful of wastefulness, to care for God’s creation, and to be concerned for how we use what we own.
+We desire to be mindful of wastefulness, to care for God’s creation, and to be concerned about how we use what we own.

 Together we desire to support each other in creating a sharing economy with our possessions and to help each other—and others—with material needs, as well as to practice hospitality.
-We define life not by what we have, but by who we are and who’s we are, what we do with our life, and by the relationships that we have.
+We define life not by what we have, but by who we are, who’s we are, what we do with our lives, and the relationships that we have.

 Accordingly, we choose individually and collectively to step towards a life simpler in possessions, time, and technology.

 In our call to simplicity, we trust in God’s providence and provision.
-We desire to respect God’s creation and to live into the reality that each person is made in the image of God.
+We desire to respect God’s creation and to live in the awareness that each person is made in the image of God.
 We recognize that simplicity is a grace from God that we receive—and that simplicity is found in seeking the reign of God.

 Presence

-The word became flesh and blood and moved into the neighbourhood. —John 1:14 (The Message)
+The word became flesh and blood and moved into the neighbourhood. —John 1:14 (Message)

-Our vow of presence is taken in response to the radical presence offered to us by God.
+Our call to presence is undertaken in response to the radical presence offered to us by God.
 We recognize that God has become present to us throughout time, whether in a pillar of cloud, a prophetic word, or in the radical act of the Incarnation, life, death and resurrection of Jesus.
-We believe that God continues to be present to us through the Holy Spirit drawing us deeper into relationship with God and all of God’s creation.
+We believe that God continues to be present to us through the Holy Spirit drawing us deeper into our relationship with God and all of God’s creation.

-A vow of presence invites us into active relationships of accountability and reconciliation with one another and with the land and the neighborhood where we have been placed.
-Through our commitment to stability, hospitality and presence, we become witnesses to what God is doing in our neighborhoods and in the world, and we become signs and symbols of that in-breaking reign of peace, justice and love.
+A life of presence invites us into active relationships of accountability and reconciliation with one another and with the land and the neighbourhood where we have been placed.
+Through our commitment to stability, hospitality and presence, we become witnesses to what God is doing in our neighbourhoods and in the world, and we become signs and symbols of that in-breaking reign of peace, justice and love.

 * * *

-In order to make these commitments more concrete, each community member of the Emmaus Community will create an individual and/or family plan which takes life circumstances into account.
-This will be shared, reviewed, and updated annually, reflecting the individual and collective ways in which each covenanted member is prayerfully called to move toward the embodiment of the Rule and Rhythms.
+In order to make these commitments more concrete, each community member will create an individual and/or family plan which takes life circumstances into account.
+This will be shared, reviewed, and updated annually, reflecting the individual and collective ways in which each community member is prayerfully called to move toward the embodiment of the Rule and Rhythms.

-All these signs are practiced by the power of the Holy Spirit.
+All these intentions are practised through the kindling of the Holy Spirit.
 As a community, we aim to live each moment with grace, celebration (including joyful laughter!) and generosity both to self and others.
 We seek to live prayerfully and creatively according to the spirit of these commitments, rather than limiting ourselves to the words in which they are written.
 In living out this call, we affirm that it is a call to abundant life, freedom, celebration and joy, as we grow in the loving discipline of a faithful community.